tareqanwar/cv/README.md

 <td>

-I have excellent skill in PHP & good experience in Laravel.
-Used PHP & MariaDB for all the backend work I have done for my clients.
-Have a lot of experience in coding API.
-I have built a lot of scripts for my clients using API from Infusionsoft, Ontraport, Klaviyo, Maropost, ClickBank, Stripe, and ShipStation.
+I have excellent skill in PHP.
+Worked on Laravel and other frameworks.
+Have a lot of experience in building and integrating API.

 </td>